k-privateai/k-privateai.github.io/_posts/2025-12-23-PST - K-PAI seminar reflection - 13.markdown

 # The Foundation - Library-based Design meets AI Innovation

-## Naehyuck Chang's Vision: From Standard Cells to Physical AI
+## Naehyuck Chang's Vision - From Standard Cells to Physical AI

 [Naehyuck Chang](https://www.linkedin.com/in/naehyuck/)'s keynote presentation, "From Semiconductor PPA Optimization to Physical AI - Library-based Design Challenges and New Frontiers," provided the intellectual foundation for understanding how AI is transforming chip design while simultaneously exploring how chip design principles are transforming AI deployment in physical systems.